sahil-s-lab/portfolio/README.md

 ## About This Portfolio

 This repository showcases my data analytics projects across business intelligence, sales optimization, and predictive modeling.
-Each folder contains complete project documentation with SQL scripts, analysis, and business insights.
+Each folder contains complete project documentation with SQL scripts, analysis, and business insights

 ## Projects